sequenceiq/slider/src/site/markdown/rolehistory.md

   limitations under the License.
 See accompanying LICENSE file.
 -->

-# Role History: how Hoya brings back nodes in the same location
+# Role History: how Slider brings back nodes in the same location

 ### Last updated  2013-12-06

+* This document uses the pre-slider terminology of role/cluster and not component and application instance *

 ## Outstanding issues